What is a text without a reader, a video without a viewer, or a photo without anybody to look at it?

 Let’s dive into the details of each step.

-Step #1: Set your goals
+Step #1: Setting your goals

 The starting point of any good content plan should be proper goal setting, as it steers you in the right direction from the very beginning.